PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >    > - That number is the "ID" of the cache layer before the error, and we can access it as an image
 >    >
 >    >
-> 2. Use the ID of the latest cached layer (copy/paste) for running the image interactively.
+> 2. Use the ID of the latest cached layer (copy/paste) for running that layer as an image interactively.
 >    > ~~~
 >    > ubuntu@vm:01_Docker$ docker run -it --rm e4ae93bc92f1
 >    > ~~~